duke-libraries/rdr/README.md

    *This will run through provisioning the new Virtual Machine.
 The first time it runs, it will take a while to complete.
 In the future when you want to startup the dev environment, you'll run the same command but it will startup much more quickly*

-   *After the setup has completed, you will will be able to shell into the new VM by running `vagrant ssh` and then move to the application folder by running `cd /vagrant/rdr-vagrant`*

-   *Vagrant creates this as a shared folder that you can access both inside the VM and on your workstation.
+   *After the setup has completed, you will will be able to shell into the new VM by running `vagrant ssh`.
+Once we're done installing the application below you'll also be able to move into the application folder `cd /vagrant/rdr` -- Vagrant creates this as a shared folder that you can access both inside the VM and on your workstation.
 We've found it's best to do your git operations exclusively via the workstation folder.*

 ## Install the rdr application